Anti-neutrophil cytoplasmic antibody: Development

 It is poorly understood how ANCA are developed, although several hypotheses have been suggested.
-There is probably a genetic contribution, particularly in genes controlling the level of immune response, although genetic susceptibility is likely to be linked to an environmental factor, some possible factors including vaccination or exposure to silicates.
-Two possible mechanisms of ANCA development are postulated, although neither of these theories answers the question of how the different ANCA specificities are developed, and there is much research still being undertaken on the development of ANCA.
+There is probably a genetic contribution, particularly genes that control the level of immune response.
+Genetic susceptibility is likely linked to an environmental factor, for example, exposure to silicates.
+Two possible mechanisms of ANCA development have been postulated.
+Neither of these theories answers the question of how the different ANCA specificities are developed, and much research is still examining the nature of ANCA development.

 Theory of molecular mimicry

-Microbial superantigens are molecules expressed by bacteria and other microorganisms that have the power to stimulate a strong immune response by activation of T-cells.
+Microbial superantigens are molecules expressed by bacteria and other microorganisms that can stimulate a strong immune response by activation of T-cells.
 These molecules generally have regions that resemble self-antigens that promote a residual autoimmune response – this is the theory of molecular mimicry.
 Staphylococcal and streptococcal superantigens have been characterized in autoimmune diseases – the classical example in post group A streptococcal rheumatic heart disease, where there is similarity between M proteins of Streptococcus pyogenes to cardiac myosin and laminin.
 It has also been shown that up to 70% of patients with granulomatosis with polyangiitis are chronic nasal carriers of Staphylococcus aureus, with carriers having an eight times increased risk of relapse.
 This would therefore be considered a type II hypersensitivity reaction.

 Theory of defective apoptosis

-Neutrophil apoptosis, or programmed cell death, is vital in controlling the duration of the early inflammatory response, thus restricting damage to tissues by the neutrophils.
-ANCA may be developed either via ineffective apoptosis or ineffective removal of apoptotic cell fragments, leading to the exposure of the immune system to molecules normally sequestered inside the cells.
-This theory solves the paradox of how it could be possible for antibodies to be raised against the intracellular antigenic targets of ANCA.
+Neutrophil apoptosis, or programmed cell death, is vital for controlling the duration of the early inflammatory response, thus restricting neutrophil-induced tissue damage.
+ANCA may develop due to ineffective apoptosis or ineffective removal of apoptotic cell fragments, leading to exposure of the immune system to molecules normally sequestered within cells.
+This theory solves the paradox of how antibodies could be raised against the intracellular antigenic targets of ANCA.